surrealdb/surreal-sync/docs/mongodb-data-types.md

 - **Decimal128**: Converted to f64, which may lose precision for very large numbers or those requiring arbitrary precision arithmetic
 - **ObjectId**: Loses ObjectId type semantics and becomes a string, but the unique identifier value is preserved
 - **Regular Expression**: Loses executable nature and becomes a generic object.
 Use [string::matches](https://surrealdb.com/docs/surrealql/datamodel/regex) function with the pattern extracted from the object for pattern matching
-- **Binary Data**: Preserved as generic object but loses efficient binary storage and operations
 - **JavaScript Code**: Preserved as generic object but loses executable nature
 - **Special Keys (MinKey/MaxKey)**: Lose their special ordering behavior in queries and comparisons
 - **Timestamp/Symbol/DBRef**: Lose their specialized MongoDB semantics but preserve structural data